 Music – A Level

 In the second year of the course, you will be using all the skills you have developed to gain a more intense level of musicianship.
-You will study a wide range of music of different styles including pop, folk and classical and develop a more advanced level of aural awareness and analytical skill.
+You will study a wide range of music of different styles including pop, folk, jazz and classical and develop a more advanced level of aural awareness and analytical skill.
 There is also a composition or arranging assignment and a solo performance on your instrument or using music technology to perform.

 You do not need Music GCSE to take A Level Music, an understanding of written notation and a passion for playing your instrument or for singing is the most important thing.